energiezwerg/smarthome/doc/how-to-build-docs.rst

 in English.
 The user documentation is in German and will be multilingual.
 It will be translated into English.

+The developer documantation (master language 'en') is stored in dec/developer The user documantation (master language 'de') is going to be stored in dec/user

 How to build the doc
 ====================